Saturday 20th February (practice day), competition Sunday 21st February to Saturday 27th February inclusive

 b.
 Wednesday evening – our Club is running a BBQ at the airfield

 c.
-Friday evening - at a location yet to be confirmed or a BBQ at the airfield
+Friday evening – meal at the airfield

 Numbers will be requested and costs confirmed closer to each planned meal.